bleroy/3d-junkyard/DecentUSB/readme.md

 [the Microchip USB2422 2-port USB hub controller](https://ww1.microchip.com/downloads/aemDocuments/documents/OTH/ProductDocuments/DataSheets/00001726B.pdf) to have two active USB ports without having to connect a hub.

 The prototype was all through hole components, which is great for experimentation.
-The production version of the board will use SMD components, which are easier to source.
+The production version of the board will use SMD components, which are easier to source and will allow for an even more compact design.

+I might also add enough GPIO extenders to plug into the PBI.

 ### Software